-We developed a detailed long-range plan for equipment acquisition about a year ago without identifying funding sources.
-With the implementation of the equipment fee this past spring, the long-range plan has turned into a two-year program.
-At the time of this writing, we are about one year into the plan.
+We developed a detailed long-range plan for equipment acquisition about four years ago without identifying funding sources.
+With the implementation of the equipment fee in 2008, the long-range plan has turned into a four-year program.
+At the time of this writing, we are about three years into the plan.